maheshyadav216/Project-CompanionCare-Empowering-Independence/README.md

 <img src="/Images/B2G2-hackThumb.png" height="250" >

-Everyday Helper, Things Locator, Safety and Support for Special Needs
+Everyday Helper, Things Locator, Safety and Support for Peoples with Special Needs

 We are developing CompanionCare, a comprehensive portable device designed to assist individuals with special needs.
 This device, worn on a lanyard, integrates multiple assistive technologies into one seamless solution.
 It will help users locate misplaced items, send SOS alerts to caretakers, and detect falls, alerting caretakers immediately.